Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

+- Check that your card reports to credit bureaus.
 When deciding which secured credit card to apply for, see if the provider reports your responsible spending to at least one of the three credit bureaus, if not all three.

 If an issuer doesn’t report to Equifax, Experian or TransUnion, your secured credit card might not help you develop or reestablish your credit history as quickly.

 - Carefully examine the card’s fees.
 Secured credit cards typically come with an annual fee that can also increase each year.
 Some secured credit cards charge a monthly fee in addition to the annual fee.
 Still, others begin charging interest on your purchases immediately after you swipe or dip for them.